-The Arizona Civil Rights Act prohibits employment practices that discriminate on the basis of sex (AZ Rev. Stat.
+The Arizona Civil Rights Act prohibits employment practices that discriminate based on sex (AZ Rev. Stat.
 Sec.
 41-1461 et seq.).
 Discrimination based on sex generally includes maternity, pregnancy, or related conditions.
 The Act covers employers with 15 or more employees for 20 or more weeks in the current or preceding calendar year.
 Employers with one or more employees are covered by the Act where sexual harassment is alleged to have occurred.

 Under the Act it is unlawful to: